 Heavy Vehicle Compliance Program

-The Roads and Maritime Services requires that drivers of heavy vehicles present their vehicles for inspection at Heavy Vehicle Checking Stations (HVCS) throughout NSW.
+The Roads and Maritime Services requires that drivers of heavy vehicles present their vehicles for inspection at Heavy Vehicle Safety Stations (HVSS) throughout NSW.
 It does this to ensure compliance with the heavy vehicle regulations.

-Failure to stop at a HVCS is an offence.
+Failure to stop at a HVSS is an offence.
 It can also result in close scrutiny of the vehicle’s use and related records.

-At the time of publishing (January 2013) there were eight HVCS operating in NSW.
-The locations of the HVCS are:
+In January 2013 there were eight HVCS operating in NSW.
+The locations of the HVCS were:

 - Mount White (Northbound and Southbound on the F3 freeway)